What is Shea Butter?

 17. Relieves Insect Bites

-Traditionally used for insect bites, shea butter may reduce swelling and irritation, although more research is needed.
+Shea butter is traditionally used for insect bites and may reduce swelling and irritation, though more research is needed.

 18. Promotes Wound Healing

-The fatty acids in shea butter protect wounds from environmental irritants and aid in the healing process.
+The fatty acids in shea butter protect wounds from environmental irritants and aid the healing process.

 The anti-inflammatory properties of shea butter can also relieve joint pain and prevent further damage.